Entrepreneurs of African Descent

 In the City of Buffalo, people of African Descent experience systematic oppression.
 Entrepreneurs of African Descent are working to create and sustain black businesses that specialize in efficiency and accountability to empower our community.

-During a time of economic downturn and high unemployment, particularly among young people, society needs innovative strategies to generate growth without falling into the trap of gentrification.
-In the current system, impoverished communities lack resources like grocery stores and other businesses that other communities have access to.
-The standard approach to address the problem is to bring businesses from outside the community in to “revitalize” it, but the wealth they generate doesn’t stay within the community.
+We must generate growth without falling into the trap of gentrification.
+This means we must commit to innovative strategies that generate growth during a time of economic downturn and high unemployment.
+In the current system, impoverished communities lack resources like grocery stores and other businesses that other communities can access.
+Bringing businesses from outside the community to “revitalize” it syphons the wealth they generate away from the community.
 As the neighborhood gentrifies, its citizens eventually find themselves pushed out.
-Rather, we believe that marginalized communities need to own our own businesses so that the community is able to grow and flourish as the business succeeds.
+This standard approach is not the answer.
+Instead we believe that marginalized communities need to own our own businesses.
+As these businesses succeed, the community will be able to grow and flourish.

 Co-operatives are one strategy based on fairness, democracy, and equality.
 The co-operative business model has a global track record of helping communities become sustainable and achieving more equitable distributions of wealth.
 They also provide economic opportunities for young people, especially people of African descent, which are sorely lacking in Buffalo.